AleoNet/welcome/documentation/concepts/beginner/03_transactions.md

 |    `transitions`    | array |              The [transitions](./04_transitions.md)               |

 ### Execute Transaction
-The execution transaction represents a call to an Aleo program.
+The execution transaction represents a call to an Aleo program function.

 |    Parameter     |  Type  |                                   Description                                    |
 |:----------------:|:------:|:--------------------------------------------------------------------------------:|